Important Rider Info

 The Century offers great looking jerseys, socks and t-shirts.
 This year’s models can be seen in our our Store.
 Order apparel by March 17th to guarantee availability.
 Though a limited quantity may be available for purchase after March 17th and at the venue, we do sell out.

 Santa Fe is at 7,000 feet.
 That is a mile and a half above sea level!
 If you live at sea level or a significantly lower elevation, please allow a couple of days, if possible, for your body to adjust to the high altitude.
-Also, in the fall we can have 40 degree temperature swings from the early morning to mid-afternoon.
-Our humidity level is also very low, which is why we have the beautiful blue skies.
+Also, in the Spring we can have 30-40 degree temperature swings from the early morning to mid-afternoon.
 But visitors need to drink more water than usual to stay hydrated.

-Sundance Images is the official photographer of the Santa Fe Century.
+Travis McWhorter and his company are the official photographer of the Santa Fe Century 2023.
 Click here for more information about Rider Photos.